ARIJITGUHA1708/Over-The-Air-Update_using_Shorebird/README.md

    4. Configure Shorebird Engine:
       Shorebird requires its engine to be included in your app.
 Make sure your Flutter app is built using Shorebird.

-Step 3: Build the App Using Shorebird

-   Build the app for iOS:

-      shorebird release --platforms=ios

-   Build the app for android:

-       shorebird release --platforms=android

-Step 4: Create a Release
+Step 3: Create a Release

   Create a Release for iOS: